-When product- and service-based businesses use Movement Marketing to its full potential, you also see others adopting the same approach.
+When a product- or service-based businesses use Movement Marketing to its full potential, you also see others adopting the same approach.
 As a result, you’ve sparked a movement that you no longer truly own but are the standard-bearer or leader of this change.

-Sure, they market their product, but if you dig into their messaging, over and over again, it’s always about the need for affordable, accessible eyewear.
+Sure, they market their product, but if you dig into their messaging repeatedly, it’s always about the need for affordable, accessible eyewear.
 This message is also the root of the company’s one-for-one campaign (buy a pair, give a pair—like Tom’s Shoes).